Pramod-C-N/SimpleDbProject/README.md

 # SimpleDbProject
-Its a simple Db server project it inclueds table creation and how to connect db functions.
+Its a simple Db server project it inclueds table creation and how to connect db Methods.

 Here the steps :
 1. Open Visual studio 2020